tofuutils/tenv/README.md

 String (Default: https://api.github.com/repos/cloudposse/atmos/releases)

-URL to install Atmos when ATMOS_REMOTE differ from its default value, ATMOS_INSTALL_MODE is set to "direct" (assume an artifact proxy usage, however releases listing continue to use API).
+URL to install Atmos when ATMOS_REMOTE differ from its default value, ATMOS_INSTALL_MODE is set to "direct" and ATMOS_LIST_MODE is set to "html" (assume an artifact proxy usage).

 `tenv atmos` subcommands `detect`, `install`, `list-remote` and `use` support a `--remote-url`, `-u` flag version.